priya-fjyf/KNN-Classifier-ML-/README.md

 'KNN-Classifier.ipynb' — Jupyter Notebook demonstrating the KNN algorithm with sample data.
 'dataset.csv' — Dataset used for training and testing the model.
 About KNN Algorithm
+## About K-Nearest Neighbors Algorithm
-## K-Nearest Neighbors (KNN) is a simple, supervised machine learning algorithm used for classification and regression tasks.
+K-Nearest Neighbors (KNN) is a simple, supervised machine learning algorithm used for classification and regression tasks.
 It classifies new data points based on the majority class among its 'k' nearest neighbors in the feature space.

 ## How to use
-Download the notebook and dataset files.
+1. Download files(jupyter notebook and dataset)
-Open the notebook in Jupyter.
+2. Open notebook in Jupyter
-Run the cells step-by-step to see the KNN algorithm in action.
+3. Run cells step-by-step to see KNN in action
-Modify the notebook or dataset as needed for experimentation.
+4. Modify the notebook or dataset as needed for experimentation.
 ## Requirements
-Python 3.x
+1. Python 3.x
-Libraries: numpy, pandas, scikit-learn, matplotlib
+2. Libraries: numpy, pandas, scikit-learn, matplotlib
 ## Contact
 For any questions or suggestions, feel free to contact me.